mrouhi13/thiswayyoufools/_posts/how-to-add-extra-fields-to-m2m-relations-in-django.md

 COMMIT;
 ```

-As you can see we have the previous three indexes in the new model.
+As you can see, we have the previous three indexes in the new model.

 So we have done!

 Conclusion
 ----------
-Having a good understanding of database design is helpful for developers, it
+Having a good understanding of database design is helpful for developers.
+It
-can help you in model designing and optimize your queries and product
+can help your model design, optimize your queries and product
-performance and prevents data redundancy in your database.
+performance, and prevent data redundancy in your database.
 Here you can find
-some helpful reference to learning database:
+some helpful references to the learning database:

 [Database Tutorial](https://www.quackit.com/database/tutorial/ 'Database Tutorial')\
 [Relational Database Basics](https://www.webucator.com/tutorial/learn-sql/relational-database-basics.cfm 'Relational Database Basics')\